blocks/blocks/README.md

 ## What is a block?

 A block refers to a piece of content or a component.
-It's a section of your content.
-A document is a collection of blocks.
+It's a section of your content while a document is a collection of blocks.

-Blocks can be simple like a paragraph of text or a box with a tomato background color.
+Blocks can be simple like a paragraph of text or even a box with a tomato background color.
 Blocks can be complex like an embedded spreadsheet or a chart that fetches live data.

-## See it in action
+### See it in action

-GIFFFFFFFFFFFF
+EMBED A GIF HERE WHEN THE MVP IS DONE

 ## Features